 The Living Room, as the name suggests, is often the ‘hub’ of the household so, here again, a hard wearing carpet is needed.
-A house full of young children or teenagers will need a practical, hard wearing carpet over luxury and appearance.
-Stain resistant polypropylene might be the solution in that instance.
+We would suggest either an 80% wool/20% nylon mix or, if you have a young family then stain resistant polypropylene might be the answer.

 Dining Room Carpet